clbattthcmut/blog.bkisc.com/content/blog/bkisc/htb2023-pwn/index.md

 * **Difficulty:** Medium

-The program is simple, buffer overflow occurs in function `vuln`, here is the pseudocode of `vuln`
+The program is simple, buffer overflow occurs in function `vuln`, here is the pseudocode of `vuln`.
 ```c
 ssize_t vuln()
 {